 The Settlements Project is a unique, track II negotiation research project run by PON Executive Committee Chair Robert H. Mnookin and PON-affiliate Dr. Ehud Eiran.
 Their research has focused on the internal disputes surrounding settlement construction in the West Bank and Gaza, with a particular emphasis on Israeli and international legal aspects of relocation legislation.
 This project continues Mnookin’s cutting-edge research into the internal disputes on both the Israeli and Palestinian sides and how these divisions have continually been major barriers to breakthroughs during actual negotiations between the two.
 View posts associated with this project »

-The MIT-Harvard Public Disputes Program is an internationally known center for action research committed to thinking about and resolving disputes in the public sector.
+The MIT-Harvard Public Disputes Program is an internationally known center for action research committed to thinking about and resolving disputes in the public sector and is co-directed by David Fairman and Patrick Field.
 The Public Disputes Program has ongoing research activities dealing with international environmental treaty negotiations, consensus building in the public sector, and ensuring that science is given its due in resource management decisions.
 In addition, the Program is focusing on the social responsibilities of multinational corporations, how mediation can be used to resolve values-based and identity-based disputes, and how recent findings in the communications field might enhance negotiation practice. http://web.mit.edu/publicdisputes/ View posts associated with this project »

 The Negotiations Research Network (NEG), part of the Social Science Research Network (SSRN), is an on-line venue providing access to working papers and professional announcements of interest to the negotiation and dispute resolution community.
 Directed by PON Executive Committee member Max H. Bazerman, NEG is one of a number of specialized networks SSRN has organized for the worldwide dissemination of research in all of the social sciences.
 View posts associated with this project »